Check the Landlord's Track Record

 Know Your Deposit Rights

 Your deposit must be protected in a government-approved tenancy deposit scheme (TDS, DPS, or MyDeposits) within 30 days of payment.
 The landlord must give you prescribed information about the scheme.
-If they fail to do either, you can claim compensation of up to three times the deposit through the courts — and the landlord cannot serve a valid Section 21 notice until the deposit is properly protected.
+If they fail to do either, you can claim compensation of up to three times the deposit through the courts — and the landlord cannot serve a valid Section 21 notice until the deposit is properly protected (Section 21 itself is being abolished under the Renters' Rights Act as its provisions are phased in).

 Since the Tenant Fees Act 2019, deposits in England are capped at five weeks' rent (for annual rent under £50,000) or six weeks' rent (above £50,000).
 If a landlord or agent asks for more, they're breaking the law.
 Holding deposits are capped at one week's rent.